tidesdb/tidesdb/doc/05-internals/memtable-and-wal.md

 A flush retires the memtable it just installed while holding the column-family registry read lock, and it holds that lock across the whole install because the level sets it mutates belong to families the lock keeps alive.
 Creating or dropping a family takes the same lock for writing.
-So a retire that waited for a reader to leave would hold a read lock for as long as that reader stayed — and under glibc's default reader-preference, a waiting writer does not stop new readers arriving, so the write lock is not merely delayed but can be starved outright while the flush spins.
-The visible symptom is a `tidesdb_create_column_family` that never returns while the process burns a core.
+So a retire that waited for a reader to leave would hold a read lock for as long as that reader stayed.
+The announcement holds off readers that have not arrived yet.
+It does nothing about a reader already inside, and the writer waits for every one of those.
+A `tidesdb_create_column_family` then takes as long as the reader the flush is waiting on.

 The reclaim is therefore bounded.
 It rechecks whether the readers have gone a fixed number of times, and if they have not, it puts the memtable on a **pending list** and returns.
 The